Taxation of international executives

 Calculation of tax liability

-* The expatriate employee is physically present in Sri Lanka for more than 183 days in each of the years, and is therefore treated in the same way as a resident.
-Hence that employee is entitled to a tax-free allowance of LKR500,000.
+*The expatriate employee is physically present in Sri Lanka for more than 183 days in each of the years, and is therefore treated in the same way as a resident.
+Hence such employee is entitled to a tax-free allowance of LKR500,000 upto 31 March 2016.

 1Certain tax authorities adopt an ‘economic employer’ approach to interpreting Article 15 of the OECD model treaty which deals with the Dependent Services Article.
 In summary, this means that if an employee is assigned to work for an entity in the host country for a period of less than 183 days in the fiscal year (or, a calendar year of a 12-month period), the employee remains employed by the home country employer but the employee’s salary and costs are recharged to the host entity, then the host country tax authority will treat the host entity as being the "economic employer" and therefore the employer for the purposes of interpreting Article 15.
 In this case, Article 15 relief would be denied and the employee would be subject to tax in the host country.